 Lastly, if you hear bad brush noises, it might be possible that the motor has heated up too much, causing damage to the brushes or even a short-circuit in some cases.
 You can examine this by disconnecting the motor belt and hearing just the sound of the motor.

 If you think the sound you’re hearing is from the treadmill belt noise, check to see if it’s properly set.
 Sometimes, treadmill belts might be too loose or too tight and can cause the machine to malfunction.
 Misaligned belts give rise to squeaking, screeching, and whining noises.
 These noises could be very startling for you if you were to hear them out of nowhere during your workout.
-A fraying or worn-out belt is also a reason for excessive noise from a treadmill.
+A fraying or worn-out belt is also a reason for excessive noise generated by a treadmill.
 Moreover, if your treadmill is not positioned on a leveled surface, the belts may become dislodged, causing unnecessary noise.

 Humming noises are generally caused by rollers.
 Luckily, these can be fixed at home without any professional assistance.
 Simply remove the covers and inspect nearby screws, nuts, and bolts.
 If any of these feel old, grab an appropriate screwdriver and tighten them.
 Also, take a look at the roller belts; if you notice a problem, lubricate them.
 You’re good to go!